 The manager has aligned all of the fund's sustainable investments with the Net Zero Asset Managers ('NZAM') initiative.
 The NZAM initiative is Paris Agreement aligned where the manager has set interim emissions reduction targets to be reached by 2030, consistent with the target of at least 50% global reduction in CO2 necessary to limit global warming to 1.5 degrees Celcius, as stated in the IPCC report.
 The actions and targets follow the Science Based Targets initiative, and the commitment is reported annually via the manager's PRI reporting.
 The used methodologies and measures fulfil the minimum standards common for EU climate transition benchmarks and EU Paris-aligned benchmarks as defined in the EU/2020/1818 regulation.
-As these focus on scope 1 and 2 emissions, the manager measures, monitors, and reports scope 3 emissions, carbon intensity and carbon footprint amount and path to decrease those according to EU/2022/1288 annex I table 1 annually.
-It should be noted that during the reference period, all of the fund investments were in the development phase, so zero scope 1, 2 and 3 emissions were caused.
+As the NZAM focuses on scope 1 and 2 emissions, the manager measures, monitors, and reports scope 3 emissions, carbon intensity and carbon footprint amount and path to decrease those according to EU/2022/1288 annex I table 1 annually.
+It should be noted that during the reference period, major of the fund investments were in the development phase.
+Therefore from the development projects zero scope 1, 2 or 3 emissions were caused.
+Reported emissions are from the construction of the battery energy storage asset.